Skip to content

 Home Mode

-When is_home_mode=True, file reference processing skips copying files (step 3).
-This is used when the invocation doesn't need side effects from @path references.
+When is_home_mode=True, file-reference processing skips copy side effects.
+This is used when the invocation doesn't need workspace-local copies from @path references.

 Source Functions